microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 Enums are additively versionable.
 Subsequent versions of a given enum may add new named values (and associated constant integer values).
 Pre-existing values may not be removed or changed.

+> Note, we need an XDN that focuses on how versioning works in xlang.

 ## Structs